Ruth Bader Ginsburg will become the first woman to lie in state in the US Capitol. Here's who else made history - KESQ

 Abraham Lincoln

 Abraham Lincoln was the first president to lie in state after his assassination in 1865.
 He was the second person in US history to receive this honor, according to congressional historians.
-The first was Clay Henry, a senator and representative, in 1852.
+The first was Henry Clay, a senator and representative, in 1852.
 The main reason for this: The Capitol wasn’t fully constructed until 1829.

 A catafalque, a decorative wooden frame to hold a coffin, was built for Lincoln.
 Since 1865, most services in the rotunda have used Lincoln’s catafalque, reports congressional historians.

-Note: CORRECTION: This piece has been updated to correct the name of Henry Clay.